PrAtHaM-0707/E-Commerce-MERN-Project/README.md

 - 🗑️ Used MongoDB’s deleteOne() method to remove the product from the database.
 - 🚀 Updated the frontend to send a DELETE request when the delete button is clicked.
 - 🔄 Ensured the UI updates dynamically after a product is deleted.
-- ⚠️ Implemented error handling to manage failed deletion attempts.
+- ⚠️ Implemented error handling for failed deletion attempts.

 ---